General Motors New Zealand: Brands

 General Motors New Zealand assembled and imported GM products from Chevrolet, Buick, Oldsmobile, and Pontiac from the United States; Holden from Australia; Isuzu from Japan; Opel from Germany; and Vauxhall and Bedford from the United Kingdom.
-However, for such a small market, it made little sense to have so many brands, so each was rationalized from the 1960s.
+However, for such a small market, it made little sense to have so many brands, so each was rationalised from the 1960s.

 Chevrolet

 1926–1968

-Chevrolet motor vehicles were imported into New Zealand in factory right-hand drive from GM's Canadian assembly plant in Oshawa, Ontario in Semi-Knock-down (SKD) kit form for local assembly.
+Chevrolet motor vehicles were imported into New Zealand in factory right-hand drive from GM's Canadian assembly plant in Oshawa in Semi-Knock-down (SKD) kit form for local assembly.
 The first locally-built Chevrolet came off the line in August 1926 and the first Pontiac came off the line in December 1926.
 Production stopped during World War II but was resumed from 1947.
 The Petone plant assembled the Chevrolet Thriftmaster pickup the Chevrolet Deluxe four-door sedan, and the Chevrolet 210.

 GM New Zealand produced the Chevrolet Bel Air from 1955 to 1960, but only as four-door sedans.

 Throughout the 1960s the Canadian Chevrolet Impala was assembled, also only as four-door sedans.

-General Motors management in the USA re-evaluated its export operations in 1968 and decided to cease all right-hand-drive exports of Chevrolet and Pontiac passenger vehicles worldwide after 1968 and thus Chevrolet effectively disappeared in New Zealand (and elsewhere) for the next three decades, other than by private or special-purpose imports, such as for ambulances and hearses.
+General Motors management in the USA re-evaluated its export operations in 1968 and decided to cease all right-hand-drive exports of Chevrolet and Pontiac passenger vehicles worldwide after 1968 and thus Chevrolet as a brand effectively disappeared in New Zealand (and elsewhere) for the next three decades, other than by private or special-purpose imports, such as for ambulances and hearses.